metaplex-foundation/developer-hub/src/pages/core/guides/javascript/how-to-create-a-core-nft-asset.md

 ## Initial Setup

-This guide will run through create of an Nft Core Asset with Javascript based on a single file script.
+This guide will run through create of an NFT Core Asset with Javascript based on a single file script.
 You may need to modify and move functions around to suit your needs.

 ### Initializing